wodanaz/Assembling_viruses/Escape_Variants.md

 for file in *bqsr2depthbed.sh ; do sbatch $file ; done
 ```

-Now, let's make a table:
+Now, let's make a table with coverage information:

 ```bash
 ls *depth.bed > depths.list